 It’s always important to read any contract thoroughly before signing.
 It is especially crucial with non-disclosure agreements, non-compete agreements, and non-solicitation agreements.
 What you agree to will impact what you can and cannot do while employed, as well as for a time afterward.

 If you have questions about restrictive covenant agreements, you should consult with a lawyer.
 Whether you’re concerned about an agreement you’re preparing to sign or believe you’re stuck in an agreement that could be considered unreasonable, we can help.
 At DeWitt Law, we are dedicated to protecting employees’ rights.
-We provide free consultations for new clients, so give us a call today at 614-398-2886.
+We provide free consultations for new clients, so give us a call us today.